Perth Beaches - where the sea turns to gold.

 Need more information?

-The Western Australian Visitor Centre, located in the heart of the city, is the ideal place to start your Western Australian holiday.
-Or, head to the City of Perth Information Kiosk in Forrest Place for maps, information and free guided tours of Perth City.
+The Western Australian Visitor Centre, located in the heart of the city, is the ideal place to start your Western Australian holiday and to find out what to see in Perth.
+Or to learn more about the best places to visit, head to the City of Perth Information Kiosk in Forrest Place for maps, information and free guided tours of Perth City.